wiiqwertyuiop/Super-Metroid-Enemy-Randomizer/README.md

 The goal is to have something that doesn't just work with the orginal game, but also can be patched over existing randomizer ROMs.

 This current implementation is a proof of concept, but does do it's goal of replacing and randomizing the enemies in the game.
+It also removed locked grey doors so you don't have to clear the sprites in a room.

 ## What it does not do